noelsplane/noelsplane/README.md

-- 👋 Hi, I’m @JxyGoBrxzy
+- 👋 Hi, I’m Noel.
-- 👀 I’m interested in becoming a programmer as a career and i am currently in highschool
+- 👀 I’m interested in becoming a software engineer and I am currently a freshman, Computer Science major at Morehouse College.
-- 🌱 I’m currently learning html + css and plan to take a course python in the near future.
+- 🌱 I’m currently learning C++ and plan to take a course in Python shortly.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: discord - JxyGoBrxzy#0999
+- 📫 How to reach me: discord - hesway

 <!---
 JxyGoBrxzy/JxyGoBrxzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.